-The values and ethos of the school will not only be made explicit in PSHE, they will at times be shaped by what happens in PSHE.
+The values and ethos of the school will not only be made explicit in PSHE but will permeate throughout the whole curriculum and will include:

-- Foster in the child a life-long love of knowledge and learning - Provide a happy, safe and stimulating environment with a broad, rich and challenging curriculum - Prepare our children for a rapidly-changing society, whilst safeguarding the Fundamental British Values of rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs and also including the constant values of consideration for others and generosity of spirit. - Encourage children to become independent thinkers and learners within a structured and focussed environment, whilst building an awareness of the dangers of radicalisation, at one extreme, and poor or biased reporting, at the other. - Prepare the whole child to take the next step on their educational pathway with confidence - Provide a community in which all staff act as positive and caring role models for the children
+- Fostering in the child a life-long love of knowledge and learning - Providing a happy, safe and stimulating environment with a broad, rich and challenging - Preparing our children for a rapidly-changing society, whilst safeguarding the Fundamental British Values of rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs and also including the constant values of consideration for others and generosity of spirit. - Encouraging children to become independent thinkers and learners within a structured and focussed environment, whilst building an awareness of the dangers of radicalisation, at one extreme, and poor or biased reporting, at the other. - Preparing the whole child to take the next step on their educational pathway with confidence - Providing a community in which all staff act as positive and caring role models for the children